KevinHardy/parseQueue/README.md

 We next want to ensure angular is working correctly, first connect your view and controller:

-* Create your angular module and palce it in all of your JavaScript files. remember: var app = angular.module('parseQ', [])
+* Create your angular module and place it in all of your JavaScript files. remember: var app = angular.module('parseQ', [])
 * Place the ng-app into your index
 * Create your MainController and place it in your index using ng-controller